NewsLocal News

 With so many data centers coming to the metro, there are concerns about the impact they will have on the environment.

-KSHB 41’s Isabella Ledonne found KC data centers alone could use millions of gallons of water each day.
+KSHB 41’s Isabella Ledonne found that KC data centers alone could use millions of gallons of water each day.

 Meta’s Northland data center could use up to 9.5 million gallons each day, while an average Kansas City household uses just under 100 gallons per day.